-As Director of Research Administration Systems and Reporting, Hilda McMackin is an expert in the University’s enterprise-wide electronic research administration systems and is leading the transition from Coeus and PEER to a new, single digital research administration system.
+As director of research administration systems and reporting, Hilda McMackin is an expert in the university’s enterprise-wide electronic research administration systems and is leading the transition from Coeus and PEER to the Vanderbilt Electronic Research Administration (VERA) system, a new single digital research administration system.

 In coordination with research administrators and faculty across campus, she is focused on streamlining research administration on campus to maximize timeliness, transparency, and quality.
 McMackin has deep expertise in the full life-cycle of proposals, awards, and contracts and has varied experience within the research community at Vanderbilt.
-She received her PhD in Cognitive Psychology in the Vanderbilt School of Arts & Sciences in 2009 and has worked as a Lab Manager in Peabody College of Education and Human Development and a Grants and Contracts Manager in the School of Engineering.
-She joined the Office of the Vice Provost for Research in 2017 and served as the inaugural Director of Research Development and Support where she launched a program of research development, enhanced the Limited Submissions Opportunities (LSO) process, and oversaw an array of compliance activities including export control.
+She received her PhD in Cognitive Psychology in the Vanderbilt School of Arts & Sciences in 2009 and has worked as a lab manager in Peabody College of Education and Human Development and a grants and contracts manager in the School of Engineering.
+She joined the Office of the Vice Provost for Research and Innovation in 2017 and served as the inaugural director of research development and support where she launched a program of research development, enhanced the limited submissions opportunities (LSO) process, and oversaw an array of compliance activities including export control.

 McMackin has worked with a diverse research portfolio including AFRL, ARPA-E, DARPA, DOD, DOE, DOT, IARPA, NASA, NIST, NSF, IES, and industry sponsors and has a track record of serving faculty and staff across all colleges and schools.
 She is the author of several peer-reviewed journal articles and an active participant in the research administration and research development communities.